-Paperwhite Narcissus is easy to force into bloom indoors.
+Paperwhite narcissus is easy to force into bloom indoors.
 The bulbs do NOT need to be placed in cold storage to bloom.
 Paperwhite bulbs begin to grow as soon as they are planted, with fragrant flowers appearing in 4-6 weeks.

 The clusters of small, white flowers last about 3-4 weeks.
-Plants often need staking to stay upright.

 Origin: Asia and Southern Europe

-Light: Low to bright light.
+Light: Low to bright, indirect light.

-Humidity: Average room humidity.
+Humidity: Average room (around 40% relative humidity).

-Temperature: Cool to average 50-65°F, 10-18°C. Too-warm temperatures will shorten the life of flowers and may cause flower buds to shrivel and turn brown.
+Temperature: Cool to average 50-65°F/10-18°C. Too-warm temperatures will shorten the life of flowers and may cause flower buds to shrivel and turn brown.

 Soil: Peat moss based potting mix (or use pebbles as described above).

 Propagation: Paperwhite narcissus bulbs cannot be forced into bloom again and can be discarded.
-Or, if you live in a frost-free climate, you can plant them in your garden.